We Help By: Providing SBIR/STTR Grant Matching Dollars

 Support of SBIR / STTR programs remains critical to attracting federal dollars to the State and funding early-stage technology ventures.
 Current assistance includes the following components:

 - Office of Small Business and Entrepreneurship (OSBE) will provide education, agency and topic search help and proposal writing (up to $5,000) and review (up to $500).
 Please visit them here: www.IndianaPTAC.com/SBIR

-- Elevate Ventures, in partnership with the Indiana Economic Development Corporation, through the 21st Century Research & Technology Fund, will provide Phase I proposals with a support letter committing $0.50 towards every federal dollar awarded up to $50,000 per award and a maximum of $150,000 in State matching per company, including affiliates.
+- Elevate Ventures, in partnership with the Indiana Economic Development Corporation, through the 21st Century Research & Technology Fund, will provide Phase I proposals with a support letter committing $0.50 towards every federal dollar awarded up to $50,000 in State matching per Federal award and a lifetime maximum of $150,000 in State matching per company, including affiliates.

 To apply for a Phase I match